-The Do Good Challenge is a year-long effort that engages over a thousand students across campus and partners with numerous colleges, schools, and programs.
+The Do Good Challenge is a year-long effort that engages more than 1,000 students across campus and partners with numerous colleges, schools, and programs.

 Teams can enter the Challenge in one of two ways:

 Projects: Student-run initiatives that maximize impact for a particular cause or organization through volunteering, fundraising, and/or awareness efforts during the course of the Challenge.

 Ventures: Independent, student-founded and student-run organizations intended to be self-sustaining entities in the long run, whose efforts during the Challenge focus on taking the organization to the next level.

 Register now for the 2017 Challenge, by clicking here.